Kailas Prasad Pandey

 Brigadier Kailash Prasad Pande, MVC (10 Dec 1925 - 4 February 2010) was an officer in the Indian Army, who served with the Regiment of Artillery.
 He was awarded the Maha Vir Chakra, India's second highest award for his role in the Indo-Pakistani War of 1971.

 Early life

-Brigadier Kailash Prasad Pande was born on 4 July 1925 in a prominent family with a strong military tradition, in the then Central Provinces (now Madhya Pradesh).
+Brigadier Kailash Prasad Pande was born on 4 July 1925 in a Kanyakubja Brahmin family with a strong military tradition, in the then Central Provinces (now Madhya Pradesh).
 He studied at Gwalior's Victoria College, now known as Maharani Laxmi Bai Govt.
 College Of Excellence, where the former Prime Minister of India, Shri Atal Behari Vajpayee was his classmate.

 Military career

 Kailash Prasad Pande was commissioned into the Gwalior State Forces on August 25, 1945.
 After the independence of India, the princely state's forces were amalgamated with the Indian Army and ‘Tom’ Pande joined 42 Field Regiment of the Regiment of Artillery.
 He served in 52 Mountain Regiment (Pack), where he raised 145 Mountain Battery (Pack).
 In 1964, Lieutenant Colonel Pande raised and also commanded 56 Mountain Composite Regiment (Pack).
 He had a two-year tenure at the Indian Military Academy as a Battalion Commander.
 In 1970, he was promoted to the rank of Brigadier and took command of 2 Mountain Artillery Brigade deployed in Arunachal Pradesh.

 During the Indo-Pakistani War of 1971, Brigadier Kailash Prasad Pandey commanded the 61 Mountain Brigade, which was deployed in the Eastern sector.
 He planned his attacks meticulously and led the brigade in successfully taking a number of objectives through intense and heavy combat.
 Advancing rapidly and covering 40 miles in 72 hours, his brigade achieved a number of victories including Chandina, Daudkhandi and Mynawati.
 At Mynawati, he forced the garrison to surrender and accepted the surrender of the garrison commander Brigadier Sheikh Mansoor Hussain Attif, Commander of 117 Infantry Brigade of the Pakistan Army, along with 5,000 troops and 50 officers.
 In recognition of his achievements, and for his demonstration of leadership and bravery in the field, Brigadier Kailash Prasad Pande was awarded the Maha Vir Chakra, India's second highest gallantry award.